All Episodes

 Don't misunderstand.

-It used to be that no matter where you were in American life, whatever your walk of life took you, if you were a CEO, if you were an employee, if you're middle manager, uh you were loyal to that, but you're also loyal to the country.
+But I think a lot of people, and this is what's different, it used to be that no matter where you were in American life, whatever your walk of life took you, if you were a CEO, if you were an employee, if you're middle manager, you were loyal to that, but you were also loyal to the country.

-If you were a businessman, your your business practices were in part based on your belief in your country.
+If you were a businessman, your business practices were in part based on your belief in your country.

 This is what cronyism is.